19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 which, again, is the Bernoulli equation.

-Remember that in the derivation of the Bernoulli equation, the flow has been assumed to be steady and incompressible with negligible frictional losses (i.e., an ideal fluid) and where there is no mechanical work added or subtracted from the flow.
-While the Bernoulli equation is found to have many practical applications, it should be remembered that it has been derived based on these prior assumptions, so its practical use requires considerable caution in actual application.
+Caution: Remember that in the derivation of the Bernoulli equation, the flow has been assumed to be steady and incompressible with negligible frictional losses (i.e., an ideal fluid) and where no mechanical work is added or subtracted.
+While the Bernoulli equation is found to have many practical applications, it should be remembered that it has been derived based on these prior assumptions, so its practical use requires considerable justification and caution in actual application.

-It is reasonable from the information given to assume one-dimensional, steady, incompressible, inviscid flow.
-The flow rates, flow velocities, and Mach numbers are low enough that compressibility effects can be neglected.
+From the information, assuming a one-dimensional, steady, incompressible, inviscid flow seems reasonable.
+The flow rates, velocities, and Mach numbers are low enough that compressibility effects can be neglected.
 Let the inlet be condition 1 and the outlet condition 2.
-The continuity equation allows us to relate the inlet and outlet conditions, i.e.,
+The continuity equation relates the inlet and outlet conditions, i.e.,

 It follows that